Home › FAQ

 Is this real money?

 Some of the markets we track are real money (Polymarket uses USDC, PredictIt accepts up to $850 per position, Gemini Predictions uses USD), and some are play money (Manifold Markets uses Mana).
-Our consensus probability weights equally by default (Model B), so play-money predictions still count.
-Some models (A, F) weight by liquidity, giving real-money markets more influence.
+Our default model (Model A) weights by inverse-variance of volume, so real-money platforms with deeper markets get more influence.
+Play-money platforms (Manifold) are weighted by forecaster count as a proxy.

 How often is the data updated?